SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/00-Lesson-Intoduction.md

 **2. Stacks - Last In First Out (LIFO)**
 - Stack functionality
-- Implementing stacks in Java
+- Implementing stacks using ArrayDeque
 - Overview of all stack operations

 **3. Queues - First In First Out (FIFO)**
 - Queue functionality
-- Implementing queues in Java
+- Implementing queues using ArrayDeque
-- An overview of all queue operations
+- Overview of all queue operations

 **4. Priority Queue**
-- What they are
-- Retrieving priority queue elements
+- A different kind of queue and its implementation

 [/slide]